Sajtospoga01/ditry_project/README.md

-# DIYTry
+# DITry
 ## A picture-sharing website

-DIYTry is a web application that allows the user to upload pictures of his own creation, save ideas by other users in folders and follow other users.
+DITry is a web application that allows the user to upload pictures of his own creation, save ideas by other users in folders and follow other users.
 Its features are specified below.

 ## Features